 The original ford became a vital crossing on the route from London to Bedford, Northampton and onwards as well as for people living around about.
 The bridge built became known as the ‘Tickford Bridge’. (‘Ticcen’ was an old name for a young goat).
 As for the iron bridge we see today the design was based on the Wearmouth Bridge.
 One of the men involved, Thomas Wilson chose Walkers of Rotherham, leading ironmasters in the country to make the Tickford Bridge.
 The first stone abutments for the bridge were put in place in June 1810.
 As can be seen it is a single arch of cast iron, 60feet in span.
 The stone abutments are of the same stone as the North Bridge.
 (It probably only took two weeks to erect.)
 Once the bridge was in place the road was built over it and the end walls set in place.

 Once across the bridge walk along Tickford Street past the turn into Severn Drive and on to ASTON MARTIN’s new showroom.
 Production of cars ceased here in 2007.
 The present site is a service/showroom enterprise.
 The original works on this site and across the road were those of Salmon & Sons founded in the 1830s by a local man called Joseph Salmons.
 He started a coachworks, where there had formerly been a farm.
 Later the firm became Tickford.
 Afterwards the site became part of the Aston Martin Lagonda organisation, producing the famous Aston Martin range including the James Bond cars.

 Opposite this 21st century building are the three conserved buildings from the company’s past life.
 Currently undergoing work by the owners of the new housing estate on what was the factory ground.

 For the history of Aston Martin look at the following website:-

 The final destination on this walk is TICKFORD ABBEY.
-To get to this site you will need to walk back to the right turn into PRIORY STREET, which gives a good clue to the approach to the ABBEY site.
-Follow the street along its full length and you will reach your final location.
+To get to this site you will need to walk back to the roundabout and turn right into PRIORY STREET, which gives a good clue to the approach to the ABBEY site.
+Follow the street along its full length and you will reach your final location of this walk.